vossisboss/tutorial-series/style-your-site.md

 ## Add styles

-To add CSS to your site, navigate to your `portfoliosite/static/css/mysite.css` and the following:
+To style your site, navigate to your `mysite/static/css/mysite.css` file and add the following:

 ```css
 *,